HPInc/kalexa-sdk/README.md

 #### Create Intent:

-The only thing you need to do is to extend class `IntentExecutor` and override its callbacks.

-There are two simple things that you need to do in order to fulfil the requirements to run your skill:
+There are three simple things that you need to follow in order to fulfill the requirements to run your skill:

 - Extend `IntentExecutor` abstract class
+- Override `IntentExector` callback methods.
 - Annotate with the supported annotations: `LaunchIntent`,  `RecoverIntentContext`,  `FallbackIntent`,  `HelpIntent`,  `Intent`, `FulfillerIntent`.

-So it's basically a combination of `IntentExecutor` callbacks and the Annotations.
+So, the way it works is basically a combination of `IntentExecutor` callbacks and the Annotations.

-For instance: When annotating an Intent with`@LauchIntent` you must override the callback method `onLauchIntent`.
-So, when your app skill is called, the `onLaunchIntent` callback of the intent annotated with `@LaunchIntent` will be called.
+For instance: When annotating a class with`@LaunchIntent` you must override the callback method `onLaunchIntent`.
+So when a SessionRequest comes from Alexa to your skill, `Kalexa-SDK` will map the Launch Request to the class annotated with `@LaunchRequest` and `onLaunchIntent` of that class will be called.

  - `LaunchIntent` and  `onLaunchIntent` - Handles the LaunchIntent event.
  - `RecoverIntentContext` and `onUnknownIntentContext` - When a BuiltInIntent comes without a context, you may annotate with `@RecoverIntentContext` to handle the error and respond gracefully.